Advisers network

 Ila Patnaik

 Ila Patnaik is a professor at the National Institute of Public Finance and Policy, New Delhi.
-She is a former principal economic adviser to the Government of India, non-resident senior associate at Carnegie Endowment for International Peace.
+She is a former principal economic adviser to the government of India, non-resident senior associate at Carnegie Endowment for International Peace.
 She served on working groups of the Ministry of Finance including on taxation of financial products and on creating agencies, including the Public Debt Management Agency and Resolution Corporation.

 Danny Quah